hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

 Here's the outline of what we're going to do in this tutorial:

+    * wire up our vote form so we can submit votes

-    * handle POST requests
+    * amend our view to also handle POST requests

-    * helper functions on models
+    * use helper functions on models

     * quite a lot of fiddling with presentational stuff!